-The results obtained for 20 randomly selected stations applying the method introduced in the described in Section 3 are shown in Figure 3 for a few selected stations and for some the periods of interest, namely 0.1 s, 0.25 s, 0.5 s, 1 s, 2 s, and 5 s(Figure 4).
+The results obtained applying the method introduced in the Method are shown in Figure 3 for a few selected stations and for some periods of interest, namely 0.1 s, 0.25 s, 0.5 s, 1 s, 2 s, and 5 s (Figure 4).

-this provide an overview of the behaviour of the noise at different timescales for different periods, as described in details afterwards (see Figure 1).
-The overall background noise levels for all stations in RAN are presented in Figure 4.
 The period-wise median of the PSDs for each station is computed and interpreted as the representative noise level.
-Since the RAN network RAN is a strong motion network, we are mainly interested in periods less than 5 s.
-Anthropogenic sources can have a major role in the noise content of short periods (Table 1) which also provide vital are essential information for seismic parameters estimation, seismic engineering and building monitoring.
-The quietest and noisiest Noise level statistics of RAN stations for each period of interest are reported in Table S1 with the related noise level and the station placement(in the Supplement each station is described along with an explanation about the possible noise source in the nearby area).
+Since the RAN network is a strong motion network, we are mainly interested in periods less than 5 s.
+Anthropogenic sources can have a major role in the noise content of short periods (Table 1) which also provide vital information for seismic parameters estimation, seismic engineering and building monitoring.
+The quietest and noisiest RAN stations for each period of interest are

+110 reported in Table S1 with the related noise level and the station placement (in the Supplement each station is described along with an explanation about the possible noise source in the nearby area).

-The RAN network RAN has relatively high noise levels in high frequencies hort periods.
+The RAN network has relatively high noise levels in high frequencies.
 Numerous stations exceed the levels defined by Cauzzi and Clinton (2013).
 The median noise at each station, presented in Figure 4, and the AHNM have been compared and the results are reported in Table 3.
-1s is the period for which we have the highest rate of exceedence exceedance of the AHNM level with 34.4% of the stations exceeding the AHNM level.
+1 s is the period for which we have the highest rate of excedence with 34.4% of the stations

+115 exceeding the AHNM level.
 The probability density function calculated over the median PSD of all stations can be seen in Figure 5.
-The median values for 0.1s, 0.25s, 0.5s, 1s, 2s, and 5s are -112.59 dB, -119.09 dB, -120.35 dB, -119.98 dB, -118.07 dB, and -115.98 dB, respectively.
-The median values are always below the AHNM model for the frequency period range of interest.
-Between 0.1s and 2s, stations located in the Po valley and the area from Ischia Island to Naples have relatively high noise levels.
-Stations around Naples and Ischia Island have the same trend in higher periods.
+The median values are always below the AHNM model for the frequency range of interest.
+Between 0.1 s and 2 s, stations located in the Po valley and the area from Ischia Island to Naples have relatively high noise levels.
+Stations around Ischia Island have the same trend in higher periods.

-Under the common assumption that the anthropic anthropogenic noise decreases during the night hours and during the weekend, we characterised the contribution of human activities to the ambient noise levels.
-At Considering the data from 2019 and 2022, at 98.2 % of the stations, nighttime has lower noise levels on average there is a reduction in noise levels at nighttime with respect to the average noise during daytime (Figure 6).
-Daytime-nighttime noise level change reduces with increasing periods at 0.1 s, 0.25 s, 0.5 s, 1 s, and 2 s with median values of 6.14 dB, 1.37 dB, 0.30 dB, 0.8 dB, and 0.8 dB, respectively.
-Among these periods 529, 512, 498, 433, 405, and 485 stations are noisier during the daytime.
+Under the common assumption that the anthropic noise decreases during the night hours and during the weekend, we 120 characterised the contribution of human activities to the ambient noise levels.
+At 98.2 % of the stations, nighttime has lower noise levels on average with respect to the daytime (Figure 6).